STEM at the FBI

 Information technology specialists (PDF) support tactical operations, maintain the technological infrastructure, and ensure personnel have the tools necessary to perform their jobs.

 Digital forensic examiners (PDF) serve as the FBI’s subject matter experts in digital forensics in support of investigations.

 Digital forensic specialists (PDF) collect, preserve, and copy digital evidence for investigations.

 Ranked #16Most attractive employer in the U.S. for Computer Science Students

 Qualifications and Eligibility

-For most engineering positions, you must have one of the following:
+For most technology positions, you must have one of the following: